#IoT3 #SmartTechnologies to #SmartLiving

 #SmartLiving Advance Security Scenario – items that are not recognized as being part of an ecosystem may not join one.
 Without full lifecycle data, the item will be considered to have no value, fraudulent or stolen.
 By using an inverse data analysis, a home or other place can detect a person that has no recognizable items and consider them a threat.
 They will not be allowed access and become the focus of Law Enforcement.

-UbiNET is the Paradigm Interactions Inc. test platform also called Project Charlemagne using 5G and 6G concept where we are building scenarios for IoT3, linking blockchain, sensors and artificial intelligence, which forms the bases of the Open Network Ecosystem Protocol, patent.
+UbiNET is the Agile World test platform also called Project Charlemagne using 5G and 6G concept where we are building scenarios for IoT3, linking blockchain, sensors and artificial intelligence, which forms the bases of the Open Network Ecosystem Protocol, patent.

 - #PERVASIVE #UX AND THE NEXT HUMAN REVOLUTION